stealthpanda/mystudyspace/README.md

 ---

+## About this project
+This project was created as part of assignment 1 in Massey University's 158.258 Web Development paper (summer school 2021/2022), an introductory into web development.
+The brief of the assignment was the create a 3 page website using HTML, CSS and JavaScript.
+I received an A+ grade for this project.

+---

 ## Need
 Studying and staying focused is a difficult experience for many students.
 This becomes even harder when you don't have access to a calming environment like the library to help you focus.
 This has become more prevalent during the pandemic where many students are forced to study from home with noisy family/flat mates.
 The study space aims to provide a calming space to for studying that users can access anywhere.
 Study space features calming sound effects and to-do list to help you stay focused.